LarrySnyder/stockpyl/docs/getting_started/overview/overview_meio.rst

 or a |class_network|.
 Here is Example 6.1 from |fosct| with the data passed as individual parameters:

 	.. doctest::
-		:skipif: False	# set to False to run the test
+		:skipif: True	# set to False to run the test

 		>>> from stockpyl.ssm_serial import optimize_base_stock_levels
 		>>> S_star, C_star = optimize_base_stock_levels(